apsk14/semantic_scene_representations/README.md

 ```

 2) Updating SRN for semantic segmentation
-In this step the features of a pretrained SRN are linearly regressed to semantic labels---the goal being to learn the regression coefficents.
-An example call for this step is found in seg_scripts/linear_update.sh.
+In this step the features of a pretrained SRN are linearly regressed to semantic labels using a small training set of segmentation maps---the goal here is to learn the optimal regression coefficents.
+Note that this step is only necessary if a vanilla SRN was trained since the semantic SRN was already trained to produce semantic labels.
+The scripts for this step can be found in ```update_scripts/```
+An example call for this step is updating a vanilla SRN with 30 segmentation maps (10 chair instances each with 3 views):